Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 • login configuration

-If the board drops into a UEFI shell, shows a black screen, or fails to boot Ubuntu, outdated firmware is one of the first things to suspect.
+If the board drops into a UEFI shell, shows a black screen, or fails to boot Ubuntu, outdated firmware is one of the first things to check.

 cat /etc/os-release